hpcc-systems/DataMgmt/README.md

    * `dataStorePath` — The full path of the data store; must match the original argument to `Init()`; REQUIRED
    * `ds` — The dataset to insert into the data store; REQUIRED
    * `filenameSuffix` — String suffix to be added to the generated logical subfile name; use this if you intend to call this method multiple times in a single execution run; OPTIONAL, defaults to an empty string.
-   * **Returns:** An action that creates a new logical subfile and insert it into the data store.
+   * **Returns:** An action that creates a new flat subfile and insert it into the data store.
 Existing generations of data are bumped to the next generation, and any data stored in the last generation will be deleted.
  * **See also:**
    * [WriteFile](#gendata_writefile)
    * [AppendFile](#gendata_appendfile)